Domain Generalization using Causal Matching

-For ResNet-18 architecture (Table~\ref{tbl:mnist}); the results for the reduced number of domains for CSD and MASF were computed using their code which is available online~\footnote{ https://github.com/vihari/CSD }\footnote{https://github.com/biomedia-mira/masf}.
+\paragraph{MNIST and Fashion MNIST} The results for MASF, CSD, and IRM in Table~\ref{tbl:mnist} were computed using their code which is available online~\footnote{ https://github.com/vihari/CSD }\footnote{https://github.com/biomedia-mira/masf}\footnote{ https://github.com/facebookresearch/InvariantRiskMinimization}.
 The MASF code was hardcoded to run for PACS dataset; which has 3 source domains that gets divided into 2 meta train and 1 meta test domain.
 Their code requires atleast 2 meta train domains; which leads to an issue for only 2 source domains (30, 45).
 In Table~\ref{tbl:mnist} when there are only 2 source domains; their code considers only 1 meta train domain.
 To resolve this issue; we create a copy of the 1 meta train domain and thus run MASF for source domains 30, 45 on MNIST.

-\paragraph{PACS} We did not generate results for the prior approaches for PACS by developing or using existing implementations.
-All the results for the prior approaches on PACS were taken from the respective papers as specified in the Table~\ref{tbl:pacs}, \ref{tbl:pacs-alexnet}.
+The results for prior approaches in Table~\ref{tbl:mnist-lenet} are taken from \cite{shankar2018generalizing}, \cite{ilse2020diva}.
+For the results using DomainBed setup in Table~\ref{tbl:mnist-domain-bed}, the results for prior approaches are taken from \cite{gulrajani2020domainbed}. \paragraph{PACS} We did not generate results for the prior approaches for PACS by developing or using existing implementations.
+All the results for the prior approaches on PACS were taken from the respective papers as specified in the Table~\ref{tbl:pacs-full}, \ref{tbl:pacs-alexnet}.

-\paragraph{Chest X-ray} The results for the prior approaches CSD, IRM were generated using the implementations of both of the methods available on github \textsuperscript{\ref{irm-fnote},\ref{csd-fnote}} .
+\paragraph{Chest X-ray} The results for the prior approaches CSD, IRM were generated using the implementations of both of the methods available on github \textsuperscript{\ref{csd-fnote},\ref{irm-fnote}} .